kjs29/DBMS/README.md

-# This repository contains my notes about Database Management System.
+# This repository contains my notes about SQL.